How To Catch Trout In A Stream: 19 Best Guide Tips

 5. Use Fluorocarbon Leaders

-Fluorocarbon leaders tend to sink better and they are the most invisible to the fish so it’s the best leader for baits that are underwater.
+Fluorocarbon leaders tend to sink better, and they are the most invisible to the fish so it’s the best leader for baits that are underwater.

-For bait and flies below the surface, I always will use a fluorocarbon leader, but for dry fly fishing, I will use monofilament leaders.
+For bait and flies below the surface, I always use a fluorocarbon leader, but for dry fly fishing, I will use monofilament leaders.

 6. Use The Right Size Hooks